Install DataStax Enterprise 6.8 using the binary tarball

 -

-Go to the directory containing the dsefs_options file:
+Change to the directory that contains the dsefs_options file:

 cd installation_location/resources/dse/conf